Woodland walk

 Welfare and Support

 We are here to support you throughout your time at Lancaster University.
 We understand that it may be your first time away from home, perhaps even in a foreign country, and it may be difficult to adjust at first.
-Please come and talk to someone in the College, who will listen to you and signpost you to areas of support.
+Please come and talk to someone in the College who will listen to you and signpost you to areas of support.

-College Advisor Team
+College Advisory Team

 Block Reps